 Tacos de Jamaica (Hibiscus Tacos)

 There is something very exotic about eating beautiful flowers, and somehow this lovely concept of edible flowers invokes a feeling of delicacy and romance to a plate.
-The hibiscus flower has a natural tartness property, so I combine it with the creaminess of avocados and sweetness of fresh squeezed orange juice to create this ambrosial and tropical taco!
+The hibiscus flower has a natural tartness property, so I combine it with the creaminess of avocados and sweetness of caramelized onions to create this ambrosial and tropical taco!
 I really hope you enjoy this taco.
 Yay for the TACOS!!!
 (P.S. keep rooting for the Mexican soccer team!)
 Continue reading